David-Edoh/Deploy-LAMP-Stack/README.md

     ```bash
     chmod +x deploy_lamp_stack.sh && ./deploy_lamp_stack.sh
     ```

-3. The script will create and configure two VMs using Vagrant, set up SSH key-based authentication, and execute the `automate_laravel_deployment.sh` script to setup Laravel and LAMP stack on the master node.
-The script also uses Ansible on the master VM to setup Laravel and LAMP stack on the slave VM by copying the `automate_laravel_deployment.sh` script to the slave and executing it.

 4. The Laravel application will be deployed on the master and slave VM, and the server's uptime will be logged daily at midnight.